About sudden unexpected death in infancy (SUDI)

 The risk of SUDI including SIDS and fatal sleeping accidents is greatest at 2-4 months, although the risk is there for the first 12 months.

 Babies’ sleep environments can increase their risk of SUDI including SIDS and fatal sleeping accidents.
 The sleep environment includes how and where babies are put to sleep and other things happening around babies.
 These other things might include overheating and being exposed to tobacco smoke.

-You can’t usually control underlying vulnerabilities.
-And you can’t change your baby’s age, so you can’t control this type of risk.
+You can’t usually control extra underlying risk factors like a heart condition.
+And you can’t change your baby’s age, so you can’t control this type of risk either.
 But you can reduce the overall risk of SUDI including SIDS and fatal sleeping accidents by following safe sleeping guidelines.